by Agathe

 This is not a practice that can be improvised!

-The animal mediator creates and carries out activities designed to awaken, maintain or improve the cognitive, physical, psychosocial and/or emotional capacities of the beneficiary.
+The animal-assisted therapy practitioner creates and carries out activities designed to awaken, maintain or improve the cognitive, physical, psychosocial and/or emotional capacities of the beneficiary.

 The axes of support determine the Activity Associating the Animal and they can be cognitive, sensori-motor, social or even psycho-affective.